Compute

 If the following information is displayed, the migration was complete.
 If the migration failed, use the backup to restore data.

-CentOS contains some RPM packages that are not provided by HCE OS 1.1.
+CentOS contains some RPM packages that are not provided by HCE 1.1.
 After you run the centos2hce1.py command to migrate the OS, these RPM packages are automatically deleted.
 If you want to retain them, run the -s skip command to migrate the OS.

 3. (Optional) Delete unnecessary RPM packages.